makakiyoAnju/ffxiv-s/README.md

 You can also open up the _readme.html_ once you have it download for more information.

 **NOTE:** I have not tested the timer.html with any sort of special spelltimer plugin for ACT.
+And I couldn't get a preview of the _timer.html_ for you guys to see, because I only did test with really short duration of certain actions/abilities.
+But I will say it doesn't look too bad.

 ## More information
 You can download ACT **[here](https://advancedcombattracker.com/download.php)**.
 If you need the FFXIV plugin for ACT, you can find it **[here](https://github.com/ravahn/FFXIV_ACT_Plugin)**. <br />